Amindu-sathsara/Amindu-Sathsara/README.md

 ### Hi there 👋
+I am passionate about learning new techologies and latest things every time

 <!--
 **Amindu-sathsara/Amindu-Sathsara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.